Botcopy/docs/docs/livechat/twilio-flex.md

    - `task.wrapup`
    - `task.canceled`

-### Step 5: Configure Bot Integration
+### Step 6: Configure Bot Integration

-Each bot can be configured to use a specific Twilio Flex workspace for handover.
+Each bot inherits your organization's Twilio Flex workspace configuration.

 1. In the Botcopy Portal, navigate to your bot's **Integrations** page
-2. Under **Twilio Flex**, select a **Workspace** from the dropdown
+2. Under **Twilio Flex**, you will see:
-   - Only workspaces configured in your organization's Account Settings will appear
+   - **Workspace**: Displays your organization's configured workspace (read-only)
 3. Optionally, override the **Workflow SID** if this bot should use a different workflow than the workspace default
 4. Click **Save**

-### Step 6: Configure Handover Trigger
+### Step 7: Configure Handover Trigger

 Configure when the bot should hand over to Twilio Flex: